 I. What They Do

-Certified registered nurse anesthetists (CRNAs) are responsible for managing and monitoring a patient’s pain levels and vital functions during medical and surgical procedures.
+Certified registered nurse anesthetists (CRNAs) are responsible for the entirety of the anesthesia procedure, from determining technique, drugs, and dosage, to managing and monitoring a patient’s pain levels and vital functions.
 This career is categorized as an advance practice registered nurse (APRN) role because it requires graduate-level educational and clinical training.
 CRNAs spend 2-3 more years in school than many nursing professionals, such as RNs and LPNs, who do not need to earn a graduate degree.
 Due to the high level of precision and knowledge demanded of them, CRNAs operate with high levels of autonomy.

-- Assesses patient health and responsivity to anesthesia
+- Assesses patient health and responsiveness to anesthesia

 - Identifies potential risks of anesthetizing a patient, including allergies and overdose